UBCSailbot/local_pathfinding/global_paths/README.md

 `python3 global_paths/path_builder/path_builder.py --delete` (to delete all generated paths with timestamps)

-Using any CLA will keep the GUI from launching.
+Using any of the command line arguments will keep the GUI from launching.

 ### GUI Usage